Updated: Apr 29

 so he did not open his mouth."

 This wounded victor also points back to the promise of Genesis 3 that an offspring of Eve would defeat the serpent which brought death on the world but in so doing the serpent would strike the victor's heal.
-Bauckham points to this image of the slain lamb conqueror as the image of the Christian life and the summation for what it means for the Christian 'to conquer' as they are called repeatedly to do in the letters of chapters 2 and 3.
+Bauckham points to this image of the slain lamb conqueror as the image of the Christian life and the summation for what it means for the Christian 'to conquer' as we are called repeatedly to do in the letters of chapters 2 and 3.
 As Jesus taught in Matthew 16:24-25,

 "Whoever wants to be my disciple must deny themselves and take up their cross and follow me.
 For whoever wants to save their life will lose it, but whoever loses their life for me will find it."